dotnet/AspNetCore.Docs/aspnetcore/tutorials/web-api-help-pages-using-swagger.md

 ---
-title: ASP.NET Core Web API help pages using Swagger / Open API
+title: ASP.NET Core Web API help pages with Swagger / Open API
 author: rsuter
 description: This tutorial provides a walkthrough of adding Swagger to generate documentation and help pages for a Web API app.
 manager: wpickett